jesscmoore/jekylldemo/_posts/2021-03-02-how-to-setup-jekyll.markdown

 categories: jekyll update
 ---

+Jekyll is a static site generator for making websites.
+Here are the steps I took to create a website with Jekyll on github pages on Mac Mojave 10.14.6.
+Thanks to Amanda Visconti's less on [Building a static stie with Jekyll and Github Pages][https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages]

+# Setup

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 Jekyll requires blog post files to be named according to the following format: